saylesss88/nix-book/src/nix/minimal_install.md

    [examples directory](https://github.com/nix-community/disko/tree/master/example).

-- **Option A**: (Simpler for new users) I also created a starter repo containing much of what's needed, you should still follow the step to generate your own `hardware-configuration.nix` but most everything else should work after you change a few things labeled `# Change me!`.
-If you clone the repo you can skip the next curl command.
+- **Option A**: (Simpler for new users) I also created a starter repo containing much of what's needed.
+If you choose this option follow the `README.md` included with the repo.

 ```bash
 cd ~